F5Networks/f5-declarative-onboarding/contributing/process_release.md

     ```
   * git add, commit, and push.
   * Submit an MR for these changes and wait for approval.
-* Perform the "Actions on night before Go/No-Go meeting".
-* Perform the "Actions after go ahead from Go/No-Go meeting".
+* Perform the "Actions after confirming GO for release".

-### Actions on night before Go/No-Go meeting:
+### Actions after confirming GO for release:
 * Using the GUI, create 2 MRs
   * 1 MR to merge release branch to `main`.
   * 1 MR to merge release branch to `develop`.